 - In January 2018, a customer alleged that Joseph Weinrich placed them in unsuitable investments, executed unauthorized trades, excessively traded their account, handled their account negligently, and breached his fiduciary duty.
 This case was settled for $69,000 in damages.

 - In December 2018, a customer alleged that Joseph Weinrich committed fraud, breached his fiduciary duty, handled their account negligently, and failed to disclose the risks of two investments.
 This case is currently pending.
 The customer is seeking $225,000 in damages.

 Securities brokers are expected to perform their duties adequately.
-This is because when brokers like Joseph Weinrich handle their customers’ accounts negligently, said customers can experience serious financial harm.
+This is because when brokers handle their customers’ accounts negligently, said customers can experience serious financial harm.
 This is because broker negligence can very easily lead to investors being placed in investments they are not financially suited for.
 It can also lead to brokers making negligent misrepresentations and/or omissions when disclosing financial information to their customers.
 This of course can lead to investors making financial decisions based on misinformation.

 Oakes & Fosher Can Help